lichess-org/scalachess/README.md

-Chess API written in scala with minimal dependencies
+Chess API written in scala.
+It is functional, immutable, and free of side effects.

 INSTALL
 -------